dimon-ua/pands-weekly-tasks/README.md

 - Demonstrate understanding of key programming concepts.

 ## Repository Structure includes
-- A problem to solve of a specific task
+- Folders with a specific task solves
 - Python scripts implementing the solution.
 - Supporting files, if required.